-If you didn't see our Kickstarter in time, you can now pre-order our print magazine, or get a subscription, or buy event spots in our new pre-order store.
+If you didn't see our Kickstarter in time, you can order our print magazine or get a subscription in our online Backerkit store (eventually we'll move this onto our website).

-We’re interested in covering the following things, but we aren’t limited to them…
+At The New Modality, we're interested in covering the following things (but we aren’t limited to them)…

 • Arts & Culture: